Which Side Hustle Is the Right Fit for You?

 If you aren’t in a rush to earn quick cash, you might spend some time polishing your skills or taking an online class.
 On the flip side, if you’re needing to make money as soon as possible, look for side hustles with a low barrier to entry.
 In other words, gigs that don’t require a lot of time to set up, nor tons of specialized experience or know-how.

-Use a Decision Matrix
+Use a decision matrix

 To narrow down your options, for each potential side hustle, create some sort of decision matrix, recommends Nick Loper, founder of Side Hustle Nation.
 Each decision matrix would include a cluster of questions, such as how excited you are about the idea?
 Is there a clear path to your first customers or sales?
 How much time will it realistically take to get off the ground?
 How much capital will you need to get started?
 And what’s the revenue potential?
 And how easy it is to operate?